 Your referral must come to NCAS directly from the regulatory college or registry listed above.
 NCAS does not accept referrals from candidates themselves.
 Each referring organization has unique requirements you must fulfil to be referred to NCAS.
 For instance, you may be asked to submit an Academic Credential Assessment report from a registered credential assessment agency like the National Nursing Assessment Service.
 Please contact the appropriate regulatory organization or registry directly to learn about referral requirements for NCAS.

 Before applying to complete the NCAS assessment process, it is important to consider whether you want to be assessed for more than one nursing role.
-Applying for a dual-role assessment at the beginning may save you time in the long run.
+Applying for a dual-track assessment at the beginning may save you time in the long run.
 Here is how it works.